-Pets are allowed on camping and caravan sites, plus in Islander Cabins, Beach Comber Cabins and Tomakin House.
-According to their pet policy, there is a limit of one pet per cabin with an additional charge of $50 per stay, plus a $100 pet bond.
+Pets are allowed on camping and caravan sites, plus in Beach Comber Cabins and Tomakin House.
+According to their pet policy, there is a limit of one pet per cabin with an additional charge of $50 per stay.
 Advance bookings via phone are required.

 Near Narooma, there are two affordable campgrounds that allow dogs year round, although there are no cabins, dog-friendly or otherwise.
 Dalmeny Campground is 10 minutes north of Narooma and offers both powered and unpowered sites, along with proper toilets and hot showers.

 We stayed the night at Mystery Bay Campground, about 10 minutes south of Narooma.
 This campground is more basic, with only unpowered sites, pit toilets and cold showers.
 However, it is near the beautiful Mystery Bay Beach, a timeshare beach.
 Previously not taking bookings, it’s now possible to book online.